hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/bhakti-yoga/113_worship_of_substitutes_and_images.md

 carefully borne in mind.
-If, as it may happen in some cases, the highly philosophic ideal, the supreme Brahman, is dragged down by Pratika-worship to the level of the Pratika, and the Pratika itself is taken to be the Atman of the worshipper or his Antaryâmin (Inner Ruler), the worshipper gets entirely misled, as no Pratika can really be the Atman of the worshipper.
+If, as it may happen in some cases, the highly philosophic ideal, the supreme Brahman, is dragged down by Pratika-worship to the level of the Pratika, and the Pratika itself is taken to be the Atman of the worshipper or his Antaryāmin (Inner Ruler), the worshipper gets entirely misled, as no Pratika can really be the Atman of the worshipper.